ChrisPritchard/GrislyGrotto/docs/fly-io.md

 To backup the database, first ensure the fly.io instance is started with `curl -I grislygrotto.nz`

-Then, the flyctl command line tool can be used to backup the database locally: `fly sftp get /mnt/db/grislygrotto.db grislygrotto.db -a grislygrotto`
+Then, the `flyctl` command line tool can be used to backup the database locally: `fly sftp get /mnt/db/grislygrotto.db grislygrotto.db -a grislygrotto`

 - `-a` specifies the app to use
 - the first argument after get is the remote location to retrieve
 - the second argument is the local location to save

 ## Updates (code only)

 Should be a simple matter of running `fly deploy`

+## Github Action (new)

+Under [.github/workflows/fly-deploy.yml](../.github/workflows/fly-deploy.yml) is a github action spec that will now update the fly.io deployment on every check in to master.

+It requires a action secret, `FLY_API_TOKEN` to be set - this can be created on the Fly.IO dashboard.